bkaand/adaptibreak/README.md

 - Try restarting the application

 ### Poor Detection Accuracy
-- Improve lighting conditions (face should be well-lit)
+- Improve lighting conditions (face and upper body should be well-lit)
 - Position yourself 50-80cm from the webcam
+- Ensure shoulders are visible in frame for posture detection
 - Avoid backlighting or harsh shadows
+- Wear contrasting clothing for better body landmark detection

 ### Performance Issues
 - Close other resource-intensive applications